 The history of Asian cultures and societies is the foundation for understanding any contemporary phenomenon in Asia.
 Staff members in Asia Institute specialize in Japanese art and architectural history, Australia-Japan relations, Modern Japanese History, and the social, cultural and legal history of China.
 Staff with interests in this area are Dr Lewis Mayo and Dr Ken Setiawan (whose particular focus is Indonesia and Malaysia, and to some extent the rest of Southeast Asia).

 Several academics across Asia Institute are currrently researching issues involving modern Islamic thought as well as various dimensions of Muslim societies.
 Their research relates to contemporary Islamic thought, philosophy, literature and gender.
-Staff who have interests in this area are Dr Muhammad Kamal, Dr Abdullah Saeed and Dr Christina Mayer.
+Staff who have interests in this area are Dr Kylie Baxter, Dr Muhammad Kamal, Dr Abdullah Saeed, Professor Vedi Hadiz, and Dr Christina Mayer.

 Many Asia Institute staff research interests centre on the analysis of current and historical political affairs.
 Development, economic policy, diplomacy, postcolonialism and nation-building are all examined under this rubric.
 International relations between Asian countries and Australia are of particular interest to many Asia Institute scholars and their postgraduate students.
 Particular attention is given to ethnic and religious tensions in SE Asia.
-Staff with interests in this area are Dr Dave McRae, Dr Sow Keat Tok, Dr Ken Setiawan and Dr Abdullah Saeed.
+Staff with interests in this area are Professor Vedi Hadiz, Professor Andrew Rosser, Professor Akihiro Ogawa, Dr Dave McRae, Dr Sow Keat Tok, Dr Ken Setiawan, Dr Kylie Baxter, Professor Thomas Reuter, and Dr Abdullah Saeed.

 Asian popular culture is one of the most vibrant production and consumer industries in the world.
-Popular culture provides a window into many aspects of Asia: art and aesthetics, theatre, literature, gender roles, economic activity and consumerism, globalization and national identity.
-Staff with interests in this area are Dr Michael Ewing, Professor Anne Mclaren, Dr Claire Maree and Dr Shaoming Zhou.
+Popular culture provides a window into many aspects of Asia: art and aesthetics, media, theatre, literature, gender roles, economic activity and consumerism, globalization and national identity.
+Staff with interests in this area and in cultural studies are Professor Thomas Reuter, Dr Michael Ewing, Professor Anne Mclaren, Dr Claire Maree, Dr Edwin Jurriens, and Dr Shaoming Zhou.

-Social geography is a multidisciplinary field which combines Human geography, Sociology, Anthropology, Ecology, and Cultural Studies.
+Social geography is a multidisciplinary field which combines Human geography, Sociology, Anthropology, and Ecology.
 The examination of minority groups and demographic movement (migration) in Asia is an area of strength in Asia Institute.
 Staff with interests in this area are Assoc.
+Professor Nana Oishi, Professor Thomas Reuter, Dr Sarah Rogers and Assoc.
 Professor Gao Jia.